Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Christie Dental Sebastian Hwy 1 will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Christie Dental Sebastian Hwy 1 will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: